-There is nothing like a conference on your favorite subject to reinvigorate your sense of purpose.
+There is nothing like a conference on your favourite subject to reinvigorate your sense of purpose.
 And wow, pgDay Asia 2017 was one terrific motivation-booster!

 The event was run over two days, the second day held on the aegis of FOSSASIA 2017 at Singapore’s Science Center – an appropriate location for such a summit, with examples of technology on display at every turn.